ludelgad/ludelgad.github.io/index.md

 </p>

  - I have been awarded the **Best Immigration Economics Paper** for my JMP by the committee of the 13th OECD Immigration Conference
- - I am also a Short-Term Consultant at the World Bank
  - Contact: [laprieto@econ.uio.no](mailto:laprieto@econ.uio.no)